jmcook1186/CryoconiteRTM/README.md

 conda create -f BioSNICAR_py.yaml

 ```

+The user must also have the repository BioSNICAR_GO_PY downloaded onto their
+computer.
+There are currently some hard-coded paths to that repository in this
+code that I will try to remove later in the development.

 ## Running the model
 The model is run from "driver.py" from the terminal.
 In-script annpotations show clearly the user-defined variables whose values can be changed.
 I have moved all derived and hard-coded variable setting to external scripts.
 Simply set the hole geometry and illumination conditions as required and run the script.
 The output is a plot showing the total incoming irradiance and the spectral energy absorbed by the cryoconite layer at the hole floor.